Creamy Tuscan chicken pasta with fettuccine, cherry tomatoes, grilled chicken and fresh basil

 How to Make Creamy Tuscan Chicken Pasta Step-by-Step

-The method for making Creamy Tuscan Chicken Pasta is simple: cook the chicken, build the sauce in the same pan, then toss the pasta until it’s glossy and coated.
-Once you make Creamy Tuscan Chicken Pasta this way, it becomes an easy repeat recipe.
+The method is simple: cook the pasta, sear the chicken, build the creamy Tuscan sauce in the same pan, then toss everything together until glossy and coated.
+This is the easiest way to get Creamy Tuscan Chicken Pasta that tastes rich, balanced, and not overly heavy.

 Step 1: Cook the Pasta (and Save a Little Pasta Water)